Zhaleh-Alipour/End-of-Study-Questionnaire/src/preprocessing/README.md

-# Python code for preprocessing raw data from Qualtrics
+# Python code for preprocessing raw data from Qualtrics, as well as the output Excel file.